-Jacques Cartier around 1534 and Robert Cavelier de La Salle around 1667 were both sure that the "great Canadian River" the Sault-Saint-Louis Rapids of today would take them to "la Chine" French for China.
+Jacques Cartier in 1534 and Robert Cavelier de La Salle in 1667 were both certain that the "great Canadian River" the Sault-Saint-Louis Rapids of today would take them to "la Chine" French for China.
 A name that became formal in 1678 and a territory that was once a parish, then a city and now a borough since 2002.

 The commercial sector of the Lachine borough sort of experienced an interesting shopping and tourist revival in the last few years.
 A revival that attracts new visitors and that appeals to the residents.

-Today, three industrial zones continue to play an important business role in the Lachine borough, a lot because of the Dorval airport and of a rather large network of railroads and highways and to the Dorval airport.
+Today, three industrial zones continue to play an important business role in the Lachine borough, a lot because of the Dorval airport and of a rather large network of railroads and highways.

-First the eastern industrial zone located on the extreme east of the borough, south of Highway 20.
-Second the Norman street industrial zone located north of Highway 20, between the St-Pierre area and the CN Taschereau railway yard.
+Industrial zone number one, the eastern industrial sector located east of the borough and south of Highway 20.
+Industrial zone number two, the Norman street industrial sector located north of Highway 20, between the St-Pierre area and the CN Taschereau railway yard.

-Third, the largest industrial concentration of the Lachien borough is located north of Highway 20, at the crossroads of two major highways, Highways 13 and 20, near Route 520 and near the Montreal-Trudeau airport.
+Industrial zone number three, the largest industrial sector of the Lachine borough located north of Highway 20, at the crossroads of two major highways, Highways 13 and 20, near Route 520 and near the Montreal-Trudeau airport.

 Nowadays, the Lachine Canal is where cyclists, joggers, pedestrians

-tourists enjoy the scenery and its many different colors depending on
+tourists enjoy the scenery as well as the many different colors that vary depending on

-The banks of the Lachine Canal represent a link between city and nature.
-A linear green urban park lined with the vestiges of the industrial days in what was the City of Lachine until 2002.
-Many different scheduled activities and a great place to experience with family and friends all year round.
+The banks of the Lachine Canal are some kind of a link between city and nature.
+A linear green urban park lined with the vestiges of the industrial days of the City of Lachine before 2002.

-A rather large number of bus routes connect the Lachine Borough to the Lionel-Groulx station on the Green and Orange lines or to the Angrignon station on the Green line.
-More detailed information regarding Your Trip from origin to destination can always be obtained from the STM the Société des Transports de Montréal.
+A rather large number of bus routes connect the Lachine Borough to the Lionel-Groulx metro station on the Green/Orange lines or to the Angrignon station on the Green line.
+More detailed information regarding Your Trip from origin to destination can always be obtained from the STM, the Société des Transports de Montréal.

 The borough is also served by two commuter train lines, the Vaudreuil-Hudson line from the Lachine train station and the Montreal / Dorion-Rigaud commuter train line.
 More information can be obtained from EXO Network.